 The Best Blue-Collar Job Boards:

 Indeed is a general job board with the ability to enter keywords and location, and the option to filter results by date, contract type, and location.
-It is the most trafficked job board in the United States.
+It is the most trafficked job board in the U.S.

 Google for Jobs uses the Google search engine to find and display available job postings using searched keywords and job titles.

-While LinkedIn is also an excellent platform for connecting with professionals, many companies post job vacancies that can be saved to your profile.
+While LinkedIn is also an excellent platform for connecting with professionals, many companies post job vacancies that can be saved to their profile.

-In addition to displaying jobs, CareerBuilder also offers a salary tool to compare salaries for similar jobs in your area.
+In addition to displaying jobs, CareerBuilder also offers a salary tool to compare salaries for similar jobs within the user's area.

-With a ZipRecruiter profile, employers can reach out to you directly and invite you to apply for a job.
+With a ZipRecruiter profile, employers can reach out to job seekers directly and invite them to apply for a job.

 SimplyHired takes keyword input to find available jobs, but allows users to filter jobs by proximity, contract type, and date posted.

 Nexxt is a job search platform linking hundreds of job sites.
 Users can search for jobs by category, keyword, or location.

 Origin of the Term Blue-Collar: